 2. Dominates the trivalry in terms of one-on-ones.

 Federer’s nemesis is Nadal.
-The two have met 38 times and Nadal leads a whopping 23-18.
-However it is only Djoko who has the better of every rival he has played with.
-Djoko and Nadal have met 52 times, which is an Open era record and Djoko leads 27-25.
-With the other great, Djoko leads Federer 23-22, Murray 25-11, Stan Wawrinka 29-5 and Jo-Wilfried Tsonga 16-6.
+The two have met 40 times and Nadal leads a whopping 24-16.
+However it is only Djoko who has the better of all of the rivals he has played with after he came into form (he had a few failed rivalries only at the beginning of his career).
+Djoko and Nadal have met 54 times, which is an Open era record and Djoko leads 28-26.
+With the all-time great Federer, Djoko leads 26-22.
+Interestingly in 2011, he met Federer-Nadal 11 times, winning 10 of those matches!
+More importantly in all finals, Djokovic leads Federer 14-6 and Nadal 15-11.
+Overall with Andy Murray its 25-11, Stan Wawrinka 19-5 and Jo-Wilfried Tsonga 18-6.

 Rod Laver was a legend who did a calendar Grand Slam first as an amateur in 1962, then as a professional in 1969.
 However after that for decades, nobody managed to win all four at a stretch.
 Andre Agassi became the first to do a career Grand Slam in 1999.
 He was emulated by Federer in 2009 and Nadal a year later.

-Djoko won the following titles back to back: 2015 Wimbledon, 2015 US Open, 2016 Australian Open and 2016 Wimbledon.
-In the process he became the first person since 1969 Laver to hold all four Grand Slam titles.
+Djoko won the following titles back to back: 2015 Wimbledon, 2015 US Open, 2016 Australian Open and 2016 French Open.
+In the process he became the first person since 1969 to hold all four Grand Slam titles.
 That’s after a good 47 years!
+He is also the only player in men’s tennis history to hold these Grand Slams on three different surfaces at the same time.

 4. Highest ATP ranking points ever.

 There was a race between the three to get $100 million in professional tennis earnings and you never knew who would get there first.
-Finally it was a race between Federer and Djoko and the latter prevailed in that.
-Since then Federer has gone ahead, but with age on his side, it’s highly probably that Djoko will have the most among the three when they finally retire.
+Finally it was a race between Federer and Djoko and the latter prevailed.
+Currently Djoko is in the range of $135 million as against $126 by Federer, which is the highest ever.
 In 2015 he became the only man to cross $20 million prize money in a year.
-Nadal’s highest is $15+ million and Federer’s $13+ million.
+Nadal’s yearly highest is $15+ million and Federer’s $13+ million.